pkmn/engine/src/lib/gen1/README.md

   which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move will erroneously override the Mimic move slot instead of the Metronome / Mirror Move move slot).
-- **`Battle.getRandomTarget()`**: Pokémon Showdown randomly determines a target (causing the RNG to advance a frame) in cases where the target of a move is required but has not been specified, though erroneously applies this logic in singles battles where only one target is possible.
-This spuriously and inefficiently advances the RNG and results in inconsistencies if a player specifies `move 1 1` instead of `move 1`.
 - **Psybeam** / **Confusion**: the secondary chance of these moves causing confusion is not 26/256 like most "10%" chance moves but instead **25/256**.
 - **Thrash** / **Petal Dance** / **Rage**: On the cartridge (but not on Pokémon Showdown) these